jihoon-yoo/tech-note/CLOUD.md

 ## Terraform

-- open-source Infrastructure as code software
+- open-source Infrastructure-as-Code (IaC) software
 - to define and provision an infrastructure using a high-level configuration language

-## AWS
+## Cloud Service Models

+- Infrastructure-as-a-Service (IaaS)
+- Platform-as-a-Service (PaaS)
+- Software-as-a-Service (SaaS)